 As luck would have it the Scottish weather played ball.
 The sun shone all day and, while tucking into a delicious supper, I caught one of the best sunsets I have ever seen.
 Unlike the weather, the location has less to do with luck and more with planning.

-Location, on the other hand, is less to do with luck and more tilted towards planning.
-One of the great things about the Highlands is, there are so many remote and wild spots that wild camping is quite accessible, we chose to head for the hills of Assynt, in the North West Highlands, where there is an abundance of secluded spots to pitch your tent.
+One great thing about the Highlands is there are many remote and wild spots so wild camping is quite accessible.
+We chose to head for the hills of Assynt in the North West Highlands where there is an abundance of secluded spots to pitch your tent.

-Although I’m not completely convinced I’m cut out for a night under the stars just yet, my night in a tent wasn’t quite as traumatic as I anticipated.
-The pros most definitely outweigh the cons.
-The drive through the wilderness to find the perfect spot was breathtaking, I got within touching distance of more wildlife, sea life and birdlife in two days than some people do in their whole lives, and I definitely woke up feeling more refreshed than I ever have done in any hotel.
+The drive through the wilderness to find the perfect spot was breathtaking, I was within touching distance of more wildlife, sea life and birdlife in two days than some people do in their whole lives.
+And the cherry on the cake?
+I definitely woke up feeling more refreshed than I’ve ever have done in a hotel.

 Our Glen Coe Open Canoeing Trail includes wild camping on the serene shores of Scotland’s finest lochs where you can sample some fine wilderness cooking throughout the adventure.

 If you are looking to experience wild camping in the Cairngorms then our River Spey Open Canoeing Trip includes a true wilderness experience camping the stars.